lucas-ubm/sec_analysis/README.md

 - Install dependencies via `pip install -r requirements.txt`

 ## Usage
+You can test out the tool in https://web-production-3838.up.railway.app.

 We provide two different interfaces for the module through config files: one follows the `edgar-crawler` format for compatibility, the other one provides a simplified interface.
 Both produce the same behavior and there is no need to specify which kind of config you are using.
 We provide four example config files: `climate_simplified_config.json`, `climate_config.json`, `ai_simplified_config.json`, `ai_config.json`

 ### `edgar-crawler` style config